f00bard/frontend-nanodegree-mobile-portfolio/README.md

 In order to speed up page rendering and provide for 60 FPS performance the following changes were made:

 - Store document.body.scrollTop in a local variable to avoid reevaluating the DOM for each Math.sin call in updatePositions()
+- Store array of pizzas in array after generating all pizzas to avoid requerying the DOM for each call to updatePositions()